What is the best way to grow your children's ministry?

 1. Work hard to have good ratios.
 Relational children's ministry is not going to happen when you have a room of 30 kids with only 2 leaders.
 The better your ratios are, the better opportunity you have to see relational children's ministry happen.

-2. Use curriculum that has relational children's ministry built in.
+You can read more about ratios for each age at this link.2.
+Use curriculum that has relational children's ministry built in.
 Curriculum that focuses primarily on large group, will not be as effective as curriculum that has a good balance between large group and small group discussions.

 I created a curriculum that focuses on relationships.
 It uses small group discussions, ice breakers, team activities and more while also having the big group fun and games mixed in.
 You can check it out at this link.